hyphacoop/cosmos-consensus-monitor/README.md

 The monitor is made up of two parts:

-- A websockets server that queries a Cosmos node continuously.
+- A websockets server that provides updates triggered by Cosmos node events.
 - A web client that opens a websockets connection to the server.

 ## Setup